Get your own free workspace

 Lesson Plan Name

-I. Web Basics: Getting Started.
+Intro.
+Web Basics: Getting Started.
 “What’s the Use?
 Making Sense of Fair Use, Copyright, and Free Use in the Age of Mashups, Remixes, and Open Educational Resources “

 1. Wikipedia Is Not the Enemy: Training Students in Evaluation of and Participation in Wiki Culture